 Transfer pricing documentation requirement

 In line with the OECD BEPS Action 13, the LCITA includes a reporting requirement for multinational companies in Korea to submit a consolidated report (including local file and master file) on their cross-border, related-party transactions, affecting not only Korean corporations but also foreign corporations having a PE in Korea that meet all of the following conditions: (i) annual gross sales of an individual entity exceeding KRW 100 billion and (ii) international related-party transactions exceeding KRW 50 billion per year.
 Required information to be submitted for reporting includes organisation, business, intangible assets, related-party transactions, etc. relating to the group and the local entity.
 Failure to comply with the reporting requirement will result in a penalty.

-The amended Law for the LCITA introduces the requirement to submit country-by-country (CbC) reporting following the implementation of the new transfer pricing rules requiring multinationals in Korea to submit local files and master files on their cross-border transactions.
+The LCITA introduces the requirement to submit country-by-country (CbC) reporting following the implementation of the new transfer pricing rules requiring multinationals in Korea to submit local files and master files on their cross-border transactions.
 The CbC report must be filed within 12 months after the end of the ultimate parents’ income tax year.
-This rule is applicable to the required information for fiscal years starting on or after 1 January 2017.

 In cases where a Korean company borrows from its foreign-controlling shareholder and the debt-to-equity ratio exceeds 2:1, a portion of interest payable on the excess borrowing is characterised as dividends subject to Korean WHT (reduced rate if a tax treaty applies) while being treated as non-deductible in computing taxable income.